-For the quarter ending March 31, 2010, holders of the Series I preferred units could elect to convert their Series I preferred units into units or Simon Property's Series I 6% Convertible Perpetual Preferred Stock.
-The optional conversion election resulted from the closing sale price of Simon Property's common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
-Each Series I preferred unit was convertible into units at a conversion ratio of .847495 through April 14, 2010.
+Holders of the Series I preferred units had the right to convert their Series I preferred units into units or exchange the preferred units for shares of Simon Property's Series I 6% Convertible Perpetual Preferred Stock from March 31, 2010 until the date the Series I preferred units were redeemed.
+The conversion right resulted from the closing sale price of Simon Property's common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
+Each Series I preferred unit was convertible into units at a conversion ratio of .847495.